Monday, 25 May 2026

 Sydney FC is the most successful club, narrowly ahead of the Melbourne Victory.
-The Central Coast Mariners north of Sydney are next, followed by Adelaide Utd and the Brisbane Roar.
+The Central Coast Mariners north of Sydney are next, followed by Adelaide Utd.

 All put together, the clubs are below.
 The grand total is shown for each club, divided into regions with a ranking number (Rk) which gives their place compared to all the other clubs.